The Comfort of Strangers: Reception

-“McEwan scholar” David Malcolm “argues” that reviews for The Comfort of Strangers were positive, noting that James Campbell of New Statesman praised it as a "fine novel" and that a number of critics (including Anthony Thwaite) deemed it superior to McEwan's previous novel The Cement Garden (1978).
+McEwan scholar David Malcolm argues that reviews for The Comfort of Strangers were positive, noting that James Campbell of New Statesman praised it as a "fine novel" and that a number of critics (including Anthony Thwaite) deemed it superior to McEwan's previous novel The Cement Garden (1978).
 In the London Review of Books, Christopher Ricks wrote that "McEwan’s tale is as economical as a shudder" and discussed the alarm of English critic John Ruskin about the ubiquity of death in modern novels, arguing that “the cutting force of the story is in its laying bare how ineradicable is this shock that it should be the mostly inoffensive and mostly respectable whom such horrors befall.”
 Ricks lauded the ending as emotionally affecting.

 However, the novel received unfavorable reviews from some American reviewers.
 A writer for Kirkus Reviews stated that although the "first half promises important fiction", the book ends in a "a kinky, symbolic sexual situation which is neither effective as storytelling nor freshly resonant as metaphor”.
 The reviewer argued, "McEwan seems to be a huge talent constricted by the need to preach, philosophize, or work out private obsessions; and one can only hope that writing beguiling but disappointing essay-stories like this one will free him to write more wide-ranging, full-visioned fiction in the future."
 Stephen Koch of The Washington Post wrote, "It is better written [than The Cement Garden].
-The elegance of McEwan's readabiltiy [sic] and technical skill – invariably much admired – have been brought to a higher luster and intricacy. [...]
+The elegance of McEwan's readability [sic] and technical skill – invariably much admired – have been brought to a higher luster and intricacy. [...]
 McEwan proceeds through most of this sickly tale with subtlety and promise."
 However, the reviewer also argued that "all this skill is directed toward a climax which, even though it is duly horrific, is sapped by a certain thinness and plain banality at its core", writing that the short story "Psychopolis" from McEwan's collection In Between the Sheets covers the same themes more effectively.